Consent

 My board energised me to grow the business after COVID

-Having lost a big retail client during the pandemic, Scott’s goals when he started the programme were simple; get new business and increase turnover.
+A number of clients closed during the pandemic, Scott’s goals when he started the programme were simple; get new business and increase turnover.

-We’ll be following Buckingham Jewellery’s journey with their board for six months and will keep this page updated with their progress.
+We’ll be following Buckingham Jewellery’s journey with their board for six months, and will keep this page updated with their progress.

 Getting advice from people who understand